MicrosoftDocs/winrt-api/windows.applicationmodel.store.preview/storepreviewproductpurchasestatus.md

 The transaction did not complete because this in-app product SKU has already been purchased by the user, and it cannot be purchased again.
 This value only applies to durable in-app products.

 ### -field NotFulfilled:2
-The transaction did not complete because the last purchase of this consumable in-app product SKU has not been reported as fulfilled to the Windows Store.
+The transaction did not complete because the last purchase of this consumable in-app product SKU has not been reported as fulfilled to the Microsoft Store.
 This value only applies to consumable in-app products.

 ### -field NotPurchased:3
 The purchase did not occur because the user decided not to complete the transaction (or the transaction failed for other reasons).